 Birds also add to the problem, scavenging over landfills and digesting straws.
 The straws they eat can stay in their stomachs until they die.
 As a result, they often then escape into waterways when birds decompose.

 In the UK the Great British Beach Clean cleaned 339 beaches of plastic waste in 2017.
-This effort resulted in over 250 thousand items of trash being picked up off British beaches.
+This effort to reduce plastic waste on our shores resulted in over 250 thousand items of trash being picked up off British beaches.
 Of these 500 pieces were disposable trays, cutlery, and straws.

 The same year the Ocean Conservancy rallied volunteers from 112 countries for their own beach cleanup.
 They further collected a staggering 18 million pounds of trash and plastic products from beaches.
 An amazing effort.